 Graeme Kay Graeme Kay Born 6th April 1951, in Jannali, a suburb of Sydney, Australia, Graeme completed a two year course in radio in his home country before becoming a panel operator at 2UE Sydney.
 From there he moved on to some smaller market stations such as 2BE Bega, 2MG Mudgee, 2DU Dubbo and 4VL Charleville.
 He also did some work in television.
 He visited the UK on a working holiday in early 1974 and wrote to Crispian St.John, asking about the possibility of work with Radio Caroline.
 Crispian passed the letter on to the Caroline bosses and, almost immediately, Graeme received a call.
 He joined the mv Mi Amigo in April 1974.
 He was heard once on Radio Caroline (11th April) but was mainly employed by Radio Mi Amigo putting out their taped Dutch programmes during the day and presenting their evening English-language show.
 When this programme was dropped from the schedule at the end of July 1974, Graeme left.
 He joined the Kimberley-Clarke factory radio station but this closed down in 1976.
 After a spell on the royal staff at Buckingham Palace and occasional disco work in his spare time, he returned to Australia.
-Real name Graeme Hartas, he can currently be heard on community station 91.9 Fresh FM in Gladstone, Queensland, Australia.
+Real name Graeme Hartas, he was heard for some time on community station 91.9 Fresh FM in Gladstone, Queensland, Australia.
+This web page suggests he is now a resident of a care home in Sandgate, Queensland.
 (Photo kindly provided by Onno van Buuren.
 More of his pictures here.
 Thanks to Hans Knot and Mark Keable for their assistance.)

 click to hear audio Graeme Kay on Radio Mi Amigo's English-language evening ‘International Service’ programme from 13th May 1974.
 The voice at the end of the clip belongs to Brian Anderson.
 This is an edited version of a recording made available by The Offshore Radio Archive (duration 1 minute 55 seconds)